JOHN WALLER : SONG LYRICS

 She finds novels her mother was writing, of the times when those jackboots first came

-the writing ceased when her mother too, boarded that train
+As France sent its Jews to the death camps; the writing ceased when her mother too, boarded that train

 Keep hold of your memories; they're your truth and your truth alone